 This is how you get the price of apples.

 Getting the price of Bitcoin in South African rand, works exactly the same way.

-Since Bitcoin markets are open to thousands of buyers and sellers, this means that there is healthy competition and a fair market-derived exchange rate.
+Since Bitcoin markets are open to tens or hundreds of thousands of buyers and sellers, this means that there is healthy competition and a fair market-derived exchange rate.